-Nearly three decades after BP began exploring the deepwater Gulf of Mexico, the company remains one of the region’s leading oil and gas producers, with lease blocks covering an area more than twice the size of Delaware.
-In fact, BP has been the largest energy investor in the deepwater gulf over the past decade.
+Nearly three decades after BP began exploring the deepwater Gulf of Mexico, the company remains one of the region’s leading oil and gas producers, with lease blocks covering an area about the size of Delaware.
+In fact, BP has been the largest energy investor in the deepwater Gulf of Mexico over the past decade.

-Between 2013 and 2015, its average daily production in the region increased from 189,000 barrels of oil equivalent to 249,000.
+Between 2014 and 2017, its average daily production in the region increased from 252,000 barrels of oil equivalent to more than 300,000.
 This reflects BP’s continued investment at its four massive Gulf of Mexico production platforms: Atlantis, Na Kika, Thunder Horse and Mad Dog.
 Elsewhere in the gulf, the company holds interests in four hubs that other companies operate: Mars, Olympus, Ursa and Great White.

 In a significant move, BP approved the Mad Dog Phase 2 project for development in late 2016, and the project coowners sanctioned it in early 2017.
 The $9 billion project is expected to start up in late 2021 and produce up to 140,000 barrels of crude oil per day from as many as 14 production wells.